ch-sa/labelCloud/docs/documentation.md

 ### Coordinate System

-The point cloud is rendered in a right-handed coordinate system (see [OpenGL describtion](https://learnopengl.com/Getting-started/Coordinate-Systems)).
+The point cloud is rendered in a right-handed coordinate system (see [OpenGL description](https://learnopengl.com/Getting-started/Coordinate-Systems)).

 ### Bounding Boxes

-The bounding box is interally represented with a centroid, three dimensions and absolute rotations in Euler angles.
+The bounding box is intenrally represented with a centroid, three dimensions and absolute rotations in Euler angles.
-Rotations are counter-clockwise and between 0° and 360°.
+Rotations are counter-clockwise and inside 0° and 360°.
-The initial bounding boxes is oriented with the x-axis representing the length.
+The initial bounding box is oriented with the x-axis representing the length.
 The bounding box vertices are ordered clockwise from bottom to top starting at the origin.
 The sequence is adopted from the [bbox library](https://varunagrawal.github.io/bbox/bbox.html#module-bbox.bbox3d).